martinsomer/3.ea-kodutoo/README.md

 ### How *NOT* to use:
 * Do not close the extension before the completion of the test, otherwise the test will not finish
 * Do not try to run multiple tests at the same time.
 It doesn't work by design
-* Do not try to clear test history while a test is running.
+* Do not try to clear the test history while a test is still running.
 It doesn't work by design

 ### Images:
 ![Image 1](images/image_1.png "Testing")